fluent/website/doc/_sources/plugin.txt

   IP address or host name of the server.
 This parameters is required.

 port
   Port number of the host.
 Default is 24224.
+Note that both TCP packets (event stream) and UDP packets (heartbeat message) are sent to this port.

 weight
   Weight of load balancing.
 For example, weight of a server is 20 and weight of the other server is 30, events are sent in 2:3 raito.
 Default is 60.